Cisco-Learning/Learning-Content-Template/README.md

 2. Once the changes have be made and committed in the local repository push your changes to this remote repository.

       ```shell
+      git commit -a
       git push
       ```

-3. To add your changes to the main branch, you will need to create a pull request.
-This will be done on the remote GitHub repository.
-Click this link to take you to the [Cisco-Learning/Network-Automation-Engineer-Core Pull Requests](https://github.com/Cisco-Learning/Network-Automation-Engineer-Core/pulls).
-If you have already pushed your content to your remote branch you will see a button that says `Compare & pull request` (be sure this is your branch).
+3. To incorporate the changes to the main branch, you will need to create a pull request.
+This will be done on the GitHub repository website in the [Pull Requests](https://github.com/Cisco-Learning/Network-Automation-Engineer-Core/pulls) area of the repository.
+If you have already pushed your content to your remote branch you will see a button that says `Compare & pull request` (be sure this is the pushed branch).
 Click the appropriate button to initiate the pull request, also called a "PR".
+Merging to `main` branch is typically done by the approver of the pull request.

     ![Screenshot of Github PR](assets/workflow_step3_pr.png)

+4. Move Jira ticket to `Review` status and assign to the appropriate reviewer.

-4. Once the PR has been reviewed, feedback will be presented on the pull request and it will be the requestors responsibility to make the required changes based on this feedback.
-Once the pull request has been approved, the branch will be `Squashed & Merged`.
+5. Once the PR has been reviewed, feedback will be presented on the pull request and it will be the requestors responsibility to make the required changes based on this feedback.
+Once the pull request has been approved, the branch will be `Squashed & Merged` and then deleted.

+6. Move Jira ticket to the next status in the workflow.

 ## 💡 Resources and Tools
 - [Markdown CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)